Skip to main content

 Shiroi Koibito Park: A Perfect Christmas Attraction for Families

-If you’re travelling with your family or if the holiday season awakes the child inside you, Shiroi Koibito Park (白い恋人パーク) is the perfect place to enjoy the magic of Christmas.
-Shiroi Koibito is a famous cookies brand.
-These small cookies filled with white chocolate became so inextricably linked to Hokkaido that it has finally become one of the symbols of the island.
+If you’re travelling with your family or if the holiday season awakes the child inside you, Shiroi Koibito Park, is the perfect place to enjoy the magic of Christmas.
+This is a well-known cookies brand, filled with white chocolate.
+They became so inextricably linked to Hokkaido that it has finally become one of the symbols of the island.
 The factory of these cookies is located in Shiroi Koibito Park, a theme park about chocolate and sweets.
 The park is open all year, but I truly think that it gets even more magical during Christmas.

 In addition to the tour of the factory and the small attractions offered outside, you can take part in workshops to learn how to make chocolate, and to taste all kinds of chocolate preparations.
 This is also the perfect chance to pick up some souvenirs, and Shiroi Koibito cookies are one of the most popular souvenirs of Hokkaido.